-Ideas for a filter mechanism that lets through particle A but not particle B.
+Concept for a filter mechanism applied to the startup's water filtration system that lets through particle A but not particle B.

-Design ideas incorporating material compositions that might help the filter system withstand hot, dry, or cold conditions.
+Design concept incorporating a proposed material composition that might help the filter system withstand hot, dry, or cold conditions.

-Ideas for additions to the filter that might make it possible to use it to test for pollutants, infectious disease agents, or medical conditions.
+Concept for add-on to the filter that might make it possible to use it to test for pollutants, infectious disease agents, or medical conditions.

 What are 'frontier' tech startups and what are 'areas of collaboration' ?

-At Mistletoe, we support startups at the frontiers of knowledge, meaning that they work with technologies and scientific principles which have not yet reached mass-market commercial adoption and – as yet – lack a robust ecosystem to support their use.
-To be eligible for participation in Mistletoe Foundation programs, startups must have at least developed a fully functional pilot or MVP (minimum viable product) with the potential for humanitarian and social impact in one of our Areas of Collaboration.
+At Momental, we support startups at the frontiers of knowledge, meaning that they work with technologies and scientific principles which have not yet reached mass-market commercial adoption and – as yet – lack a robust ecosystem to support their use.
+To be eligible for participation in the MRF Startup Collaboration program, startups must have at least developed a fully functional pilot (this goes beyond an MVP - minimum viable product) with the potential for humanitarian and social impact in one of our Areas of Collaboration.

-Within our program, startups are divided into three ‘Areas of Collaboration’ we call Sustainability, Civil Society, and Autonomy/Mobility.
+Within our program, startups are aligned with three ‘Areas of Collaboration’ we call Sustainability, Civil Society, and Autonomy/Mobility.